The Reptilians as they have become known are a staple of both science fiction and conspiracy theories.

 Futurama gave us quite a funny send up of the Reptillian creature in sci fi with the Omicronians.

 The Omicronians are large reptilian monsters who seem to have a love hate relationship with humanity.
 They adore human television and other forms of entertainment, yet they also have been shown to be willing to exterminate the entire human race over not being able to see the last episode of an earth show.

-Like the Visitors in V they are shown to enjoy eating human beings and drinking their blood, they are also far more advanced than we are too like many reptilian races in science fiction.
+Like the Visitors in V, they are shown to enjoy eating human beings and drinking their blood, and they are also far more advanced than we are too like many reptilian races in science fiction.

 Incredibly enough there are people who actually believe that the Reptilians exist.